Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Results

 The larger Eddington ratios in our sample explain the salient qualitative differences in image morphologies.
-We highlight the differences between our models of \m87 and NGC 315 in \autoref{fig:M87_and_NGC315}, where each is plotted at $50\degree$ inclination.
+We highlight the differences between our models of \m87, IC1459$^*$, and M84$^*$ in \autoref{fig:blurred}, where each is plotted at $50\degree$ inclination.
+IC1459$^*$ and M84$^*$ has Eddington ratios approximately $3$ times that of \m87.
 Larger inferred Eddington ratios result in visibly more extended and optically thick emission for the models of our other sources than for those of \m87.
-However, the photon ring remains clearly visible in most images, while the flux depression due to the ``inner shadow'' \citep{Chael+2021} is visible in all of them.
+The bottom row of \autoref{fig:blurred} shows the photon rings blurred to BHEX resolution (5 $\mu as$), the photon ring being clearly visible for \m87 only, while the flux depression due to the ``inner shadow'' \citep{Chael+2021} is visible in all of them at perfect resolution.
+It is encouraging that these features remain accessible despite the moderate optical depths that we calculate from these images.

-We can quantify the effects of optical and Faraday depth.
+Although these quantities are not directly observable, we compute characteristic optical and Faraday depths in order to understand the trends in our images.
+Since they vary by orders of magnitude across the image, and it is not obvious how to generically define a convenient location, we adopt an intensity-weighted average \citep[e.g.,][]{EHTC+2019e,EHTC+2021b}.
 For a single pixel, the optical depth $\tau_\text{I, 230}$ and Faraday depth $\tau_\text{F, 230}$ are each given by

 and

 Here, $\alpha_I$ is the opacity, $\rho_V$ is the Faraday rotation coefficient \citep[e.g.,][]{Jones&Hardee1979}, and $s$ is the affine parameter describing the geodesic.
 Averaging over the entire image and weighting by the total intensity of each image pixel,